Witton and Witton Slade

 There are a number of Wittons in England.
 Here the name may originate from the Anglo-Saxon, wic tun meaning 'dairy farm', probably the outpost of a mother farm or village elsewhere, possibly Aston.
 The arable land here on the Birmingham sandstone ridge may have been cleared by earlier peoples and reverted to light cover of gorse, broom and heather before the arrival of the Anglians.
 Much of the land here would have been fairly easy to clear and plough, although it is not especially fertile and does not retain water well.
 However, Witton is close to the River Tame and there would have been lush grazing for cattle on its floodplain.

 There is another intriguing explanation of this placename.
 Wic is a common placename element but is usually found as the second part of a name eg. Bromwich, which means broom dairy-farm.
 Where it occurs as the first element it usually, though not always, derives from the Latin word vicus, the term used for a civilian settlement often outside the gates of a Roman garrison or fort.
 Most such wic names are found near to Roman roads and many have been found to be close to known Romano-British settlements.
 While there is no known Roman settlement here, the probable route of Icknield Street passes not far to the west en route from Metchley Roman fort to Holford, where it crossed the River Tame.
-The route may now be represented by Stoneleigh Road and Wellhead Lane The road can still be seen where it crosses the west side of Sutton Park before going on to the Roman fort at Wall near Lichfield.
+The route may now be represented by Stoneleigh Road and Wellhead Lane.
+Evidence of the road can still be seen where it crosses the west side of Sutton Park before going on to the Roman fort at Wall near Lichfield.
 Furthermore the remains of a 2nd-century Romano-British kiln were found in 1959 in a garden on Wellington Road.
-That site is just 300m west of Icknield Street.
-However, this interpretation is by no means certain.
+That site is just 300m west of Icknield Street and the potters must have lived in a hamlet nearby.
+However, this interpretation is very far from certain.

 The manor is listed in the Domesday Book as being held by an Anglo-Saxon, Stanketel/ Stannachetel from his overlord, William FitzAnsculf of Dudley Castle.
 This was unusual: most Birmingham manors were in the hands of Norman lords soon after the Norman Conquest.